GenderMagProject/GenderMagRecordersAssistant/privacy-policy.md

 This Privacy Policy describes how your information is collected, used, and shared when you use GenderMag Recorder's Assistant tool.

 * How does the GenderMag Recorder’s Assistant collect data?
-The GenderMag Recorder’s Assistant ask questions during the Gendermag walkthrough on prototype or website.
+The GenderMag Recorder’s Assistant asks questions during the Gendermag walkthrough on your prototype or website.

 * Where exactly does the GenderMag Recorder’s Assistant store data?
-The GenderMag Recorder’s Assistant stores data in Google Chrome Local storage on the user’s machine.
+The GenderMag Recorder’s Assistant stores data in Google Chrome Local storage on your machine, but only until you click "Quit GenderMag".

 * What data is in there?
-The GenderMag Recorder’s Assistant stores all the questions, answers and screenshots from the prototype collected during the GenderMag walkthrough.
-The GenderMag Recorder’s Assistant never asks for personal data about the user.
+The GenderMag Recorder’s Assistant stores all the questions, answers and screenshots that you created during the GenderMag walkthrough.
+The GenderMag Recorder’s Assistant never asks for personal data.

-* How long does that data existe?
+* How long does that data exist?
-At the end of  the GenderMag walkthrough when user click on “Quit GenderMag” and GenderMag Recorder’s Assistant stores zip file into the downloads folder.
-The zip contains a CSV file(which is excel usable) with the question and answers and an image folder with all screenshots.
-The Tool also removes the local storage file from Google Chrome’s Local storage on the user’s machine.
+At the end of the GenderMag walkthrough when you click on “Quit GenderMag”, the GenderMag Recorder’s Assistant stores a zip file into the downloads folder.
+The zip contains a CSV file (which is Excel usable) with the questions and answers and an image folder with all your screenshots.
+The tool then removes the local storage file from Google Chrome’s Local storage on your machine.

-* When GenderMag Recorder’s Assistant extension writes data?
-As soon as the user enters data GenderMag Recorder’s Assistant write data in Google Chrome Local storage.

-* When GenderMag Recorder’s Assistant extension reads data?
-GenderMag Recorder’s Assistant NEVER reads the data.

 ## CHANGES